 2. Government regulations

 The government regulations regarding financial transactions have always been strict especially for payments outside the country using credit cards.
 Adding to the misery, the government has made certain rules regarding digital payment as well.
 The newly posed threshold by the Nepal Rastra Bank regarding digital payment has been considered highly discouraging by many.
-With new directives, the government has set the limit for the payments like credit / debit card, mobile banking, internet banking and wallet payments.
-NRB has proposed a payment threshold for mobile payment, under which users can make payment of up to Rs 5,000 in one transaction and daily and monthly payment limit would be fixed at Rs 10,000 and Rs 50,000, respectively.
+With new directives, the government has set the limit for the payments like credit/debit cards, mobile banking, internet banking, and wallet payments.
+NRB has proposed a payment threshold for mobile payment, under which users can make payment of up to Rs 5,000 in one transaction, and daily and monthly payment limit would be fixed at Rs 10,000 and Rs 50,000, respectively.
 While NRB has asserted that it will promote mobile and internet payments, it has still limited transactions of payments.
 The already frail digital payment system is more prone to be jeopardized through these limitations eventually leading to the disruption of the economy.

 4. Slow user adoption

 Another one of the main challenges of a mobile payment system in Nepal is the slow user adoption.
 A lot of people in Nepal are still accustomed to the traditional methods of payments and are only comfortable using cash and credit cards.
 Some may even consider the scheme of mobile payment to be pointless.
 Another reason for slow user adoption could also be the differences in demographics.
 People from different generations have their own preferences in making payments.
 While the majority of Nepal’s population lies between the age group of 25–54 years and while a lot of the youths are embracing the concept of digital payment in Nepal, there are still people from the older generations that do not really approve of the concept of cashless transactions.
 For consumers to be familiar with the mobile payment experience, payment service providers need to educate them, earn their trust, and make them feel assured regarding their security concerns.